More turn to abortion pills by mail, with legality uncertain

 Aid Access, which helps women get abortion pills and covers costs for those who can’t afford them, says it can’t yet provide data from recent months.
 It saw a 27% increase in the U.S. in people seeking abortion pills as states instituted restrictions early in the COVID-19 pandemic, according to a University of Texas study.
 The biggest increase was in Texas, which had limited access to clinics, saying it was necessary to check the coronavirus’ spread.

-Aid Access has a physician based in Europe, Dr. Rebecca Gomperts, provide prescriptions to clients in 32 states that only allow doctors to do so.
+Aid Access has a physician based in Europe, Dr. Rebecca Gomperts, provides prescriptions to clients in 32 states that only allow doctors to do so.
 The pills are mailed from India.

 Indeed, Aid Access defied a 2019 order from the Food and Drug Administration to stop distributing medications in the U.S. In April, the Biden administration dropped the FDA ban on mail delivery of abortion medications during the pandemic.